GoogleChrome/web.dev/src/site/content/en/blog/layoutNG/index.md

 </div>

 #### Line Wrapping
-Similar to the problem described above, if the content of a size-to-content block is larger (wider) than the block, this can cause the content to wrap unnecessarily.
+Similar to the problem described above, if the content of a size-to-content block is larger (wider) than the block, content can sometimes wrap unnecessarily.
 This is quite rare but sometimes happens for mixed directionality content.

 <div class="w-figures-2-up">
   <figure class="w-figure w-figure--center">